-The Danger Of Untreated Infected Teeth And Gums
+The Danger Of Untreated Dental Infections in Teeth And Gums

 What are the possible effects and outcomes of an untreated dental abscess?
 The first thing to be aware of is that any infection should be considered a threat, and immediately treated by a doctor.

-If infections are not treated, they can sap your general health, or put your life at risk.
+If dental infections are left untreated, they can sap your general health, or put your life at risk.
 There are two main locations for dental abscesses – one forms at the apex of the tooth root (periapical) and the other in the supporting gum and bone (periodontal).

 An abscessed tooth also comes in two different forms: acute and chronic.
 If the abscess causes sharp and abrupt pain, it is likely that it is an acute abscess, which normally comes on rapidly.

-However, if you experience low-level pain that hangs around for months, it is likely that you are suffering from chronic abscesses.
+However, you likely suffer from chronic abscesses if you experience low-level pain that hangs around for months.
 Although less painful, chronic abscesses are more dangerous than acute abscesses because they can cause damage to the tooth, jawbone and soft tissue.

-With a chronic abscessed tooth, patients sometimes delay treatment because the pain can be endured.
-However, by waiting it becomes possible that by the time you visit the dentist, the infection may have advanced beyond your teeth, and your dentist may need to extract the affected tooth in order to remove the infection.
-In fact, even more serious treatment may be needed.
+Patients sometimes delay treatment with a chronic abscessed tooth because the pain can be endured.
+However, by waiting, it becomes possible that by the time you visit the dentist, the infection may have advanced beyond your teeth, and your Campbelltown dentist may need to extract the affected tooth to remove the infection.
+Even more serious treatment may be required.

 An infected gum (periodontal abscess) develops when there is an infection in the space between a tooth and gum.
 The infection may occur when food gets stuck in this area.
 If you have gum disease, bacteria can accumulate below the gum and in the bone, causing an infection.